VicChvll/data-analysis-of-IMDB-movie-Project-Chevallier-and-ElBouhouti-ece-big-data-processing-2025-fall/README.md

 - Rapid edits: more than 3 edits per minute (HIGH)
 - Bot activity: more than 80% bot edits (LOW)

-Each alert type has a 5-minute cooldown.
+Each alert type has a 5 minutes cooldown.

 ## Verification
 ```bash